Rio de Janeiro at a glance

 Copacabana Posto 6

-Top places to start in Rio
+Top places to know in Rio

 Christ the Redeemer